-But as much as each country loves their favorite food, some countries simply have mastered their culinary skills better than others.
-At the risk of igniting fury and debates, we’ve compared the most popular dish in every UN-recognized Asian country.
-Some are relatively unknown and others enjoy international fame.
+At the risk of igniting fury and debates, we’ve compared the most popular dish in every Asian country recognized by the United Nations.
+Some are relatively unknown, and others enjoy international fame.

-These are Asia’s national dishes, ranked from meh to heavenly.
+These are Asia’s best national dishes, ranked from meh to heavenly.

 49. Armenia: Harees